VoyagerInnovations/vOS/vos-documentation.md

 Todo: Discuss details

 #### Pre-downloaded Agents
-Some pre-downloaded are available at _/installers_ to minimize the time it takes to make a first book.
+Some pre-downloaded packages are available at _/installers_ to minimize the time it takes to make a first book.
 The packages are available but not yet installed.
 Install the package using your own preferred method.

 The following are available:
   - Splunk Forwarder